 You'll need a candy thermometer for these marshmallows, as it's important to remove the sugar mixture from the heat juuust before it reaches 240 degrees F so it doesn't burn.
 It'll be ready very soon after the mixture begins to turn golden in color, so you'll want to stick around the stove and keep watch as it bubbles away.

 Besides the candy thermometer, the other trick to marshmallow making is to thoroughly grease any and all utensils that touch them, and to handle the marshmallows with damp hands, because they. are. sticky.
 Wetting your hands under the sink for a second works wonders in eliminating nearly all of the stickiness (repeat as necessary).

 I highly suggest tucking this one in your back pocket for hot chocolate season, but if you're in the Southern Hemisphere, the time is now!
 Whether you're melting these 'mallows between chocolate and graham crackers or sending them afloat in warm chocolatey goodness, these are a must make.

 - Butter, for greasing pan

-- 2 tbsp confectioners' sugar, plus additional for tossing marshmallows
+- 2 tablespoon confectioners' sugar, plus additional for tossing marshmallows

 - 1 cup cold water, divided